phalcon/documentation/docs/api/phalcon_assets.md

 Filters the content using CSSMIN

-> NOTE: This functionality is not currently available {: .alert .alert-info }

 ## Assets\Filters\Jsmin

 <span class="badge badge--class">Class</span>
 [:material-github: Source on GitHub](https://github.com/phalcon/cphalcon/blob/5.0.x/phalcon/Assets/Filters/JsMin.zep){ .src-btn }

-Deletes the characters which are insignificant to JavaScript.
-Comments will be removed.
-Tabs will be replaced with spaces.
-Carriage returns will be replaced with linefeeds.
-Most spaces and linefeeds will be removed.
+Filter intended to minify JavaScript content (remove comments and the characters that are insignificant to JavaScript - tabs, carriage returns, and most spaces and linefeeds).

+> NOTE: This functionality is not currently available; `filter()` returns
+> the content unchanged.
+{: .alert .alert-info }

 <div class="api-tree" markdown>